 5. How did your center verify that the extracted items meet the definitions in the Manual of Operations?

 6. How often does your center review the mapping for changes or errors?

 Our center wants to start extraction and participation:

-Centers that want to start extraction have three options:
+Centers that want to start extraction have two options: